-As a consequence of ongoing tax and other law reforms, many business and investment structures utilised in days gone by have become ineffective or inappropriate.
-Choosing the most appropriate structure isn't just a matter of deciding whether or not to incorporate a company.
+As a consequence of ongoing tax and other law reforms, many business structures utilised in days gone by have become ineffective or inappropriate.
+Choosing the most appropriate business structure isn’t just a matter of deciding whether or not to incorporate a company.

 In addition to providing advice on proposed business structures, we are also able to review existing structures to ensure they remain appropriate in light of changes to personal and business circumstances as well as changes to taxation and other laws.

 Business Structures Explained

 Choosing the right structure for your business is one of the most important decisions you will make as a manager or owner.